Table of Contents

 Maryland CPA Exam Requirements: Duration and Fees

-There will be four sections in the CPA exam and each will be four hours long.
+There will be three core exams and one of the three disciplines, and each will be four hours long.
 The passing score on each section of the Uniform CPA Examination is 75 and all sections of the examination must be passed within 18 months of each other to successfully complete the entire examination.

 CPA Exam Passing List and Checking Exam Scores